Introduction and Overview

 Value: %5B%5D

-Purpose: This Vimeo cookie helps Vimeo to remember the settings you have made.
-This can be, for example, a preset language, a region or a user name.
+Purpose: This Vimeo cookie helps Vimeo remember the settings you have made.
+This can be, for example, a preset language, a region or a username.
 In general, the cookie stores data about how you use Vimeo.

 Expiry date: after one year